davidecerutti/raspicam_ndi/README.md

 		+bug report:	no controls in incorrect values in set camera .bug report:	error in YUV420 sent by NDI (shifting down UV channels line = xres * sizeof(unit8))

-		V1.0.2 -fixed video type single setting error message even with acceptable value V1.0.3 -fixed setting camera lack for not setted value in the struct using default values
+		V1.0.2 -fixed bug: video type single setting error message even with acceptable value V1.0.3 -fixed bug: setting camera lack for not setted value in the struct using default values

 raspicamndi - V0.2.0
 	is a pre release verion, including a benchmark test for devices